zphixon/rts-test/README.md

-# RealTimeStylus StylusSyncPlugin
+# RealTimeStylus StylusAsyncPlugin

-This project implements the IStylusSyncPlugin interface to subscribe to RealTimeStylus events.
+This project implements the IStylusAsyncPlugin interface to subscribe to RealTimeStylus events.
 Inspired by the SDL-based demo from https://backworlds.com/under-pressure/